kykyev/kykyev.github.io/_posts/2014-01-19-angularjs-dependency-injection.markdown

   }
 ```

-After registrating provider for `$shell` service everything isset up to use it.
-Notice that this time service injector is used.
+After registrating provider for `$shell` service everything is set up to use it.
+Notice that this time service injector `instanceInjector` is used.

 ```javascript
 var Foo = function($shell) {